yehjxraymond/wqu_econometrics_group_proj/index.md

 ACF chart shows smaller spikes compared to model1's.
 However, it can still be observed that the spiked at 6, 12, 18, 24 is still significant.
 This suggest that there are correlation that has yet to be accounted for.

-Ljung-Box-Pierce statistics shows that for all lags, except lag 1, the residuals are not independently distributed.
+Ljung-Box-Pierce statistics shows that the model's accumulated residual autocorrelation is not significant up to lag 20, except for lag 1.

 Both coefficient, ar1 & ar2, are tested to be significantly different from zero.